Article 1. Commencement of Appeals

 "Agency" means:

-1. An agency that, on the department's behalf, makes determinations regarding applications for benefits provided by the department; or
+1. An agency or contractor that, on the department's behalf, makes determinations regarding benefits or applications for benefits provided by the department; or

 2. The department itself.

-"Appellant" means (i) an applicant for or recipient of medical assistance benefits from the department who seeks to challenge an action regarding his benefits or his eligibility for benefits and (ii) a nursing facility resident who seeks to challenge a transfer or discharge.
+"Appellant" means (i) an applicant for or recipient of medical assistance benefits from the department who seeks to challenge an action regarding the applicant's benefits or the applicant's eligibility for benefits and (ii) a nursing facility resident who seeks to challenge a transfer, discharge, or failure to readmit.
 Appellant also means an individual who seeks to challenge an adverse determination regarding services provided by a nursing facility.

 "Date of action" means the intended date on which a termination, suspension, reduction, transfer, or discharge becomes effective.
 It also means the date of the determination made by a state with regard to the preadmission screening and annual resident review requirements of § 1919(e)(7) of the Social Security Act.